Campaign of the Month: June 2014

 The Factory was declared officially operational on October 16th, 3020.
-Over-seeing the management of the facility, is a private company, headed by Station Master Haro Lothrain, and assisted by Master Tech Jenna Marcuro as head of Finances, and Master Tech Desna Greer as head of Operations.
+Over-seeing the management of the facility, is a private company, headed by Station Master Haro Lothrain, and assisted by Governor Jenna Marcuro as head of Finances, and Master Tech Desna Greer as head of Operations.
 Captain Frank Castle has been assigned as Head of Security, by the Iron DIngoes own Starguard Marines.
 They hired crew to fill-out the roster of needed techs, engineers and general laborers required to get the station fully operational, and have brought with them various shuttles and pilots from their prospecting company days to serve the station’s interface needs.

 To facilitate the completion of repairs in a timely manner, the unit had chosen to avoid repairs to the Ore Processing Bay, and dumped the entire ore processing line as scrap.
 Saving nearly a month of refit time, the money spent on this endeavor was invested in several small facilities (a Hydrogen Fuel Refinery, and an advanced Hydroponics Facility ), and these facilities were declared complete after spending several months “at-station” in System – Dumassas.
 On January 1st, 3021, the facility officially opened as a recreational spot for troops, traders and mercenaries, with its The Factory – The Zócalo as the center-point of the community.